Martyrs (2008 film): Themes

 The film's graphic violence resulted in its being associated with the New French Extremity movement, an association Laugier vocally denounced.
 Literary professor Gwendolyn Audrey Foster similarly challenges the sentiment that Martyrs belongs in this category, writing that its "nihilism is complete and impossible to dismiss, making it a far different experience from other extreme horror films", also citing Laugier's statement that the film exists in a world "in which evil triumphed a long time ago".
-Foster also notes Laugier's intent to force the film's audience to bear witness to the pain of the violence represented, writing that its viewers "become martyrs in a sense".
+Grace Britten of The Film Magazine also notes that the film features nihilistic and "gut-wrenching existentialist" themes.